shijiltv/CS-VTU-Lab-Manual/VTU/Sem4/ADA_Lab/ADA_Lab.md

 mergesort.png

-##AIM : To obtain the Topological ordering of vertices in a given digraph.
+<DIV style='page-break-after:always'></DIV>##AIM : To obtain the Topological ordering of vertices in a given digraph.
 ###DESCRIPTION :
 <pre> Topological sorting for Directed Acyclic Graph (DAG) is a linear ordering of vertices such that for every directed edge uv, vertex u comes before v in the ordering.Topological Sorting for a graph is not possible if the graph is not a DAG.
  Input parameters: